mknecht/learn-geo/README.md

 Attributions
 ------------

-Thanks to Wikipedia for providing one of the few free maps!
+Thanks to Wikipedia for being one of the few providersd of free maps!

 src/images/nz_relief_map.jpg
 [Wikipedia](http://de.wikipedia.org/wiki/Datei:New_Zealand_relief_map.jpg)